-Depending on your state, you may be able to take the GED test, the HiSET exam, or the TASC test to earn your certificate.
-All three tests are offered on computer.
+Depending on your state, you may be able to take the GED test or the HiSET exam to earn your certificate.
+Both tests are offered on computer.
 The GED test is only offered on computer, unless you need an accommodation for a disability.

-The HiSET exam and TASC test are available on computer and as paper tests.
+The HiSET exam test is available on computer and as paper tests.
 However, the computer-based test might not be available at every test center.
-Check with your local test center.

 What Are Online Tests?